stevenrdungan/music-list/README.md

 **features list**
 * add ability to drag album to re-order favorites list
-* add ability to delete album from favorites
 * add ability to export list to spreadsheet (google drive?)
 * add "played" button to change last play date
 * change schema to track number of plays